iulianraduat/react-select-material-ui/README.md

 ### 4.2.1

 - onChange returns as second argument the selected option(s)
-- cotrrected in index.d.ts the type of the value for onChange
+- corrected in index.d.ts the type of the value for onChange

+### 4.2.2

+- Fixed the bug related to defaultValue(s) behaves as value(s)